Discover the Healing Wisdom with the Energetics of Food

 Radishes are grown and consumed all around the world with the first written records being found from the 3rd century B.C.
 Surprisingly, there are numerous varieties of radishes, varying in size, flavor, color, and length of time they take to mature.
 Radishes can be sweet or spicy, owing to their sharp flavor to the various chemical compounds produced by the plants, including glucosinolate, myrosinase, and isothiocyanate.

-Energetics of Mushrooms: Literal Magic
+Energetics of Mushrooms: Exploring Nature’s Magic

+The earliest mushroom cultivation was documented in China & Japan around 600 CE, although many scholars believe that mushrooms have been foraged since pre-historic times.
 Crimini, portobello, button, porcini, and oyster mushrooms function as powerful antioxidants, protecting against oxidative damage to cell structures and DNA.
 Shiitake, maitake, and reishi mushrooms are very good sources of iron and protein.
-All mushrooms are high in nutrients and low in calories and can promote healthy weight control.

 Energetics of Tomatillo: Not Your Average Green Tomato

 Although tomatillos are sometimes called “green tomatoes”, they should not be confused with green, unripe tomatoes.
 They are very close in taste and nutrients to tomatoes but are actually closer to the pichuberry.
+A nutritious fruit, tomatillos contain a large amount of dietary fiber, minerals, antioxidants, and vitamins.

 Energetics of Pichuberries: The Lost Incan Crop